 Peugeot 5008 review - Practicality, comfort and boot space

-Plenty of space inside, but visibility isn’t great
+The 5008 offers plenty of space inside, but visibility isn’t great

 The Peugeot 5008 is a seven-seater (if you only need five seats, go for the cheaper 3008) and just about matches up with its main rivals for space, while Peugeot is proud of the fact that the 5008 SUV has more rear seat space than the MPV version it replaced.
 It’s easier to get in the back seats than in a Renault Grand Scenic, but there’s a bit less space in the third row.